PZP Knowledge Center

 A non-cellular membrane known as the zona pellucida (ZP) surrounds all mammalian eggs.
 The ZP consists of several glycoproteins (proteins with carbohydrates attached), one of which, ZP3, is the sperm receptor (the molecule which permits attachment of the sperm to the egg during the process of fertilization).

 When this vaccine is injected into the muscle of the target female animal, it stimulates her immune system to produce antibodies against the vaccine.
-These antibodies also attach to the zona pellucida (sperm receptor) of the female’s own eggs distorting their shape, thereby blocking fertilization.
-In this adaptive system the immunological memory allows for the booster inoculations to have a more vigorous reaction thereby activating an immune response that blocks fertilization again
+These antibodies also attach to the zona pellucida (sperm receptor) of the female’s own eggs, distorting their shape and thereby blocking fertilization.
+In this adaptive system, immunological memory is developed which allows booster inoculations to incite a vigorous reaction and activate an immune response that blocks fertilization again in successive treatments.

 The PZP vaccine is usually given in a series of 2 vaccinations, 2-6 weeks apart, and then a booster every 8-12 months, depending on the species.